G-Balamurugan/RunDeck_Interpretation/README.md

 ### Cron Expression Generation

-- The application traverses through each generated JSON file.
+- The application traverses through each generated JSON.
 - Using the extracted information, it creates Cron Expressions, a scheduling format used in Unix-like operating systems.

 ### Description Assignment

 - For each Cron Expression generated, the application associates descriptive information, including details about the scheduled task and its purpose.

+### Grouping Results by Service Type

+- The application extracts the service type and groups them individually.
+- The grouped results are stored in the `final_service_json.json` file located in the `Json_File` folder.

 ### Output Storage